Tiffany Quinn

 But I was wrong.

-To be fair, the à la carte thing worked well for me at the start.
+To be fair, the à la carte thing worked well for me.
 Plenty of enquiries coming in, plenty of work.
-Within a few short months I had hired a team of people who could design graphics, build websites, shoot and edit video, understand the Linkedin algorithm…a sort of rapid response unit that could flex as needed by the clients.
+Within a few short months I had hired a team of people who could produce bids, design graphics, build websites, shoot and edit video, understand the LinkedIn algorithm…a sort of rapid response unit that could flex as needed by the clients.
 I remember ‘awards season’ being chaotically busy.
 I remember working until 2am to get a tender over the line.
 I remember panicked texts from CEOs saying a web page was down.
 We were doing well.
 There was plenty of ‘busyness’.

 But was it sustainable?

 We were writing blogs, making videos and telling the stories of the businesses we worked with.
 We were writing awards submissions, tenders, e-blasts - we were telling the stories of the businesses we worked with.
 We were creating lots and lots of content.
 We would make videos, hand them over, get paid and never see the videos again.
-We were reactive, but not strategic.
-We were productive, but not effective.
+We were reactive, not strategic.
+We were productive, not efficient.
+We were better than what the clients had before, but not the best they could get.

 I realised this was not in the best interests of the clients.